ZackJorquera/MarsImageThing/README.md

 ## How The Code Works to Classify The Images
 ### Key Concepts
 In everyday life, everything absorbs and reflects light, this, in turn, gives it its color.
 While we humans can only see the visible spectrum (400nm - 750nm) there are still more wavelengths that are also affected by objects in the same way.
-Although for opportunity only the colors from the visible spectrum and infrared are used as filters for the cameras.
+Although for opportunity only near-UV to near-IR are used as filters for the cameras.

 ![alt text](https://imagine.gsfc.nasa.gov/Images/science/EM_spectrum_compare_level1_lg.jpg "Electromagnetic Spectrum")